RefugeesCodeAT/tutor-guide/README.md

 # Refugees Code Tutor Guide

 Welcome, this is the refugees{code} tutor manual.
-The fact that you’re reading this means that we have been succesful with our open attitude, have overcome challenges, recognised and taken opportunities, and learned how to act consistently.
+This may be the first time you're in a tutor role, or you already have some experience tutoring others.
+Maybe you helped someone learn for an exam in school.
+This document should prepare you for your new role, and understand the system of learning we have designed.

 Being a tutor is a chance and a challenge.
 It’s a chance to grow, to learn, to strengthen your own knowledge, to help others grow, to understand what others need, to communicate effectively, and be empathetic: these are skills that help you succeed in the 21st century.
 And this is a wonderful environment to learn them in.
 Do good and learn from it.

 It is also a challenge, because of three reasons.
 Firstly, coding is difficult.
 Secondly, teaching it means explaining it in an simple way.
-And thirdly, this requires you to understand the content very well and also understand where the learner is at.
+And thirdly, this requires you to understand the content well and also understand where the learner is at.

 ## Values for teaching